r4sso/r4sso/README.md

 ## Hello World!
 Hello there! 👋
 I am a web developer and penetration tester.
 I love anything about computer.
 I also do blog & writeup.
-If you intrested its available on my website:)
+If you intrested its available on my website:) *Hope you enjoy my broken grammar:V

 Here are some of my project